| Title: | Modeling, Standardization and Testing for Provider Profiling |

 By default, the model is fitted using REML (restricted maximum likelihood).

-If issues arise during model fitting, consider using the data_check
+If issues arise during model fitting, consider using the data_check function to perform a data quality check,

 which can help identify missing values, low variation in covariates, high-pairwise correlation, and multicollinearity.